barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 ## Task chains

-Let's say that the [glos:pc] are preparing to jump to another system: the astrogator plots the route, then the engineer inputs it into the jump drive.
-The quality of route should affect how well the engineer is able to configure the jump drive, and [glo:traveller] handles this sort of thing with "task chains": a sequence of connected task checks where the effect of a check applies a modifier to the next check in the chain.
+Let's say that the [abbr:pc "PCs"] are preparing to jump to another system: the astrogator plots the route, then the engineer inputs it into the jump drive.
+The quality of route should affect how well the engineer is able to configure the jump drive, and Traveller handles this sort of thing with "task chains": a sequence of connected task checks where the effect of a check applies a modifier to the next check in the chain.